What Is Cancer?

 At first nothing may be noticed, but a build up of cancer cells may produce a lump or tumour.
 Some types of cancer may produce other symptoms such as bruising, tiredness and aching joints.
-It is not known when a cancer really begins, but there is always a period of time before it becomes noticed.

 What are the most common types of childhood cancer?